DoersGuild/jQuery.print/README.md

  - Acceptable-Values: Time in Milliseconds for `setTimeout`
  - Function: To change the amount of time to wait for the content, etc to load before printing the element from the new window/iframe created

+####title

+ - Default: `null`, uses the host page title
+ - Acceptable-Values: Any single-line string
+ - Function: To change the printed title

 ## Tested with